tushartushar/taksidiotis/guide.md

 * Located in Kolonaki, Cinderella is a disco-club where anyone feeling nostalgic for the 1970s will find solace.
 With its psychedelic décor, relaxed vibe and 1970s- and 1980s-oriented playlist, Cinderella quickly became a nightlife hub in Greece’s capital.
 As the club attracts a lot of people, make sure to reserve a table or come ‘early’; then all you have to do is get ready to surrender to the fun vibe and dance the night away.Get more info here (https://www.facebook.com/cinderelladisco/?rf=929806063741649)

 ## Islands

+* To enjoy the most spectacular sunset, alleys, beaches and a beautiful white and blue architecture of houses Santorini is the idial island to go!
+It's famous about the sunset, the amazing view from all the places and how romantic is there.
+  For the thing and places you should visit when you go in Santorini click.[click here](https://santorinidave.com/best-things-to-do-santorini)

 * In case you have enough time for holidays, a great choice for you is to visit Chania, Crete.
 A city that combines wonderful nightlife as well as landscapes and well-known beaches. [click to visit website](https://www.discovergreece.com/el/greek-islands/crete/chania)